GhaithAl-Gburi/RBS-R-Arabic-Validation/readme.md

-# README — RBS-R Arabic Validation (Confirmatory Factor Analysis & Psychometrics in R)
+# README — Translation and Validation of the Arabic Version of the Revised Restrictive Behaviours Scale Among Iraqi Children With Autism Spectrum Disorder: A Suggestion for Model Modification

 **Repository author:** Ghaith Al-Gburi